Emmanuelayeni3000/ELIVRA/README.md

 ## 📋 Overview

-WedVite is a powerful wedding management platform that streamlines the entire wedding planning process.
-From event creation and guest management to invitation handling and RSVP tracking, WedVite provides all the tools needed to create unforgettable weddings.
+Elivra is a powerful event management platform that streamlines the entire event planning process.
+From event creation and guest management to invitation handling and RSVP tracking, Elivra provides all the tools needed to create unforgettable celebrations.

 ## 🚀 Features

 ### Event Management
-- Create and manage multiple wedding events
+- Create and manage multiple elegant events
 - Event templates for quick setup
 - Detailed event information (date, time, location, description)
 - Event editing and customization